The MWMA Board has developed a full COVID policy for the 2023 Ale.

 We strongly recommend providing your vaccine record ahead of time, to expedite your arrival process at the Ale.
 If you forget your vaccine record card and are unable to present it at check-in, you will not be permitted to attend the Ale, and we will not be able to provide a refund of your registration fee.

-The Midwest Morris Ale will provide rapid antigen test kits for each registered participant to test TWICE at the Ale, once upon arrival and once Saturday late afternoon.
+The Midwest Morris Ale asks that each registered participant take a COVID test TWICE at the Ale, once upon arrival and once Saturday late afternoon.
 Each attendee will be required to take a rapid antigen test at the registration desk prior to entering the Ale site.

 Testing on arrival